On face angles of tetrahedra with a given base: On the images of the points of

-It is easy to check that this equation has three real solution with respect to $t$ if $u+v\neq 0$.
+It is easy to check that this equation has three real solutions with respect to $t$ if $u+v\neq 0$.
 Indeed, in this case the discriminant of this equation with respect to $t$ is positive.
-If $u+v=0$, then we have two real solution and one ``infinite'' solution.
-Indeed, if we substitute $t=\tan (\varphi/2)$ in \eqref{eq.nonsm.1}, we get the solution $\varphi=\pm \pi$.
-In any case, we have three solutions of the type $(\cos \varphi_i, \sin \varphi_i, r)$, $i=1,2,3$, $r>0$. \end{proof}
+If $u+v=0$, then we have two real solutions and one ``infinite'' solution.
+Indeed, if we substitute $t=\tan (\theta/2)$ in \eqref{eq.nonsm.1}, we get the solution $\theta= \pi$.
+In any case, we have three solutions with non-smooth points of the type $(\cos \theta_i, \sin \theta_i, r)$, $i=1,2,3$, $r>0$. \end{proof}